Drinking Soft Drinks During Pregnancy – Is It Safe?

 1. How frequently is it safe to have soft drinks while pregnant?

-An occasional soft drink or a packaged lemonade is fine if the mother follows a healthy and balanced diet and takes care of daily calorie content.
-Keeping an eye on the calorie intake and added flavours is a must to steer clear of any excess.
+An occasional soft drink or a packaged lemonade is fine if the mother follows a healthy and balanced diet and takes care of her daily calorie intake.
+Keeping an eye on the calorie intake and added flavours is a must to steer clear of any excess (7).

 2. Why does your baby move when you drink cold water or drink?